eg4000/SKU110K_CVPR19/README.md

 A typical image in our SKU-110K, showing densely packed objects. (a) Detection results for the state-of-the-art RetinaNet[2], showing incorrect and overlapping detections, especially for the dark objects at the bottom which are harder to separate. (b) Our results showing far fewer misdetections and better fitting bounding boxes. (c) Zoomed-in views for RetinaNet[2] and (d) our method.

 ## Introduction
 In our SKU-110K paper[1] we focus on detection in densely packed scenes, where images contain many objects, often looking similar or even identical, positioned in close proximity.
 These scenes are typically man-made, with examples including retail shelf displays, traffic, and urban landscape images.
-Despite the abundance of such environments, they are underrepresented in existing object detection benchmarks, therefore, it is unsurprising that state-of-the-art object detectors are challenged by such images.
+Despite the abundance of such environments, they are under-represented in existing object detection benchmarks, therefore, it is unsurprising that state-of-the-art object detectors are challenged by such images.

 ## Method